sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 (\_\circ\gamma)'(\alpha) = -\frac{1}{\cos(\alpha)-1}\cdot \big(\frac{\partial}{\partial \chi_{\text{l}}}\big )_{\gamma(\alpha)} \_.
 $$
 Let try to understand what this means.
 The $$-\frac{1}{\cos\alpha-1}$$ is just a scalar quantity it depends on the choice of curve $\gamma$ and chart.
 What about the term $$\frac{\partial}{\partial\chi_{\text{l}}}$$
 This term just depends on the chart we choose.
-The interpretation we can is that it is the following vector on the chart space.
-We can move move around the circle and we will have the following basis vector at each point of the chart.
-If we go back and take into account the scalar term we get the following behaviour.
+Let us try to understand what this equation is telling us.